WP12 Duration of The Game

 (h) the team to shoot first will be determined by toss of a coin

 (i) should teams still be tied following the completion of the initial five penalty shots, the same five players shall then take alternate shots until one team misses and the other(s) score

 (j) if three or more teams are involved, each team will shoot five penalty shots against each of the other teams, alternating at each shot.
 The order of the first shot will be determined by draw.]

-WP 11.4 Any visible clock shall show the time in a descending manner (that is, to show the time remaining in a period).
+WP 12.4 Any visible clock shall show the time in a descending manner (that is, showing the time remaining in a period).

 WP 12.5 If a game (or part of a game) must be replayed, then goals, personal fouls, and timeouts that occurred during the time to be replayed are deleted from the game score sheet, however brutality, misconduct, and any red card exclusions are recorded on the game score sheet.